 - 1 tsp baking SODA

-- 1 tsp baking POWDER (yes they it is different than baking SODA, yes, you need both)
+- 1 tsp baking POWDER (yes, this is different than baking SODA, and yes, you need both)

 - 1 tsp instant coffee granules (such as Cafe Bustelo)

 - 2-3 cups chocolate chips or chunks (I like using two good dark chocolate sea salt bars, just check the ingredients to ensure it's dairy free)

 - If you like nuts in your cookies, go for it!
 Chop into similar size pieces as chocolate

 - Combine dry ingredients in one bowl, and stir thoroughly to distribute.

 - In bowl of stand mixer (or mixing bowl), combine softened butter, sugars, and vanilla.
 Once mixture if homogenous, take note of the color and mix until 2-3 shades lighter, stopping occasionally to scrape down sides of the bowl.

 - Add aquafaba/bean juice in increments of 2 Tbsp, mixing in between.

 - Once the wet ingredients are well combined, add dry ingredients in 3 parts.
 Start your mixer on lowest power first to keep from making a mess.
 Once combined, add the next third, scraping down sides between sets.

 - Using a spatula, fold in chocolate chunks and/or nuts.
 Get ready for an arm workout, this dough is thick.